Valeriu Gafencu: Memory

 Gafencu was declared an honorary citizen of the town of Târgu Ocna in 2009, but the decision was rescinded in 2013 due to his participation in the Legionnaires' rebellion in January 1941.
+This rescission itself was overturned in 2015 by the Bacău County Court of Appeals, reinstating Gafencu as honorary citizen of Târgu Ocna.
+A book published in 2018 attests that Valeriu Gafencu was still an honorary citizen of Târgu Ocna as of that year.